IonasSoftwareLtd/seraphin-www/content/legal/privacy.md

 ### I. PERSONAL DATA ADMINISTRATOR

-The administrator of personal data on the Seraphin Wireless Monitoring portal (the portal) and Seraphin website (the website) is Ionas Software Ltd with its registered office in Glasgow, at 20 Summerfield Cottages, G14 0RB, company no: SC492403 (hereinafter: "Administrator").
+The administrator of personal data on the Seraphin Wireless Monitoring portal (the portal) and Seraphin website (the website) is Ionas Software Ltd with its registered office in Glasgow, at 34 Craggan Drive, G14 0EW, company no: SC492403 (hereinafter: "Administrator").
 The Administrator website address is https://www.ionas.co.uk.

 <br/>